-Whether you are a young person considering a career in marine biology, or a secondary level student who’d just like to know more about Ireland’s fascinating marine wildlife, this course promises to be a great introduction.
-Run over the course of five days, the programme covers a wide range of marine topics, including hands on demonstrations of techniques regularly used by biologists, eg. survey skills, fish dissections etc. Students also have the option of including outdoor adventure activities such as snorkelling and SCUBA diving in their course programme.
-This unique course is available to students through our marine biology summer school and as a private option for secondary schools.
+Whether you are a young person considering a career in marine biology, or a secondary level student who’d just like to know more about our fascinating marine wildlife, this course promises to be a great introduction.
+Run over the course of five half days, the programme covers a wide range of marine topics, including practical hands on demonstrations of techniques regularly used by marine biologists, eg. survey skills, fish dissections etc. The live online event also includes our popular mobile aquaria, giving students a chance to engage with live animals on camera.

-The teens course includes:
+The course includes:

-– A Certificate of Course Attendance.
+• A digital Certificate of Course Completion.

 The next 2021 course class schedule is as follows: